zackforbing/ruby-submissions/1603/module_4_assignments/gametime/ilana-charlie/check_in2.markdown

 ### Points for Second Check In (base 50)

 * 60 points: Students documented their work well and completed all base goals or have documented where/why they deviated from the goal in a reasonable way.
 Students completed additional stretch goals.
-* 50 points: Students documented their work well and completed all base goals or have documented where/why they deviated from the goal in a reasonable way.
+* **50 points: Students documented their work well and completed all base goals or have documented where/why they deviated from the goal in a reasonable way.**
 * 35 points: Students completed all base goals but did not document the work appropriately in their form || did not complete 1 goal and failed to document why in a reasonable way.
 * 25 points: Students did not complete more than 1 goal.
 * 0 points: Students did not complete check in form prior to eval.

 ### Instructor's Goals for Next Check In

-* Goal 1:
+* Goal 1: Nodes respond to arrow keys, including new values appearing

-* Goal 2:
+* Goal 2: Node values are viewable on screen

-* Goal 3:
+* Goal 3: Plan and stub out classes and functions for animation (What are the function names, and what do they do?
+(Who is your daddy, and what does he do?))

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Images instead of Rects and Text for Tiles/Nodes

 ### Feedback?